Shaier/Motion_Net/README.md

 SSIM attempts to model the perceived change in the structural information of the image, whereas MSE is actually estimating the perceived errors.
 There is a subtle difference between the two, but the results are dramatic.
 Doing this leads to a more robust approach that is able to account for changes in the structure of the image, rather than just the perceived change.
 Unlike MSE, the SSIM value can vary between -1 and 1, where 1 indicates perfect similarity.
-### The model